ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ```
 {:codeblock}

+You can paste this cloud-init script in the **User Data** field while provisioning a VSI.
+The **User Data** field can be used to perform common configuration tasks or runs scripts.

 ### Install and upgrade software from the mirrors
 Upgrading the installed software and installing nginx and other packages using the operating system provided software installation tools will demonstrate that even the private instances have access to the {{site.data.keyword.IBM}} provided mirrors.
 The cloud-init program uses the OS native install software.
 For example, `apt` in Ubuntu to install software from the mirrors.
 The mirrors contain the full linux distributions of updates and optionally installed software like nginx for the provided images.